Old Douglas: Active service

 Though the men tried to treat Old Douglas like a horse, the camel was known to break free of any tether, and was eventually allowed to graze freely.
 Despite not being tied up, he never wandered far from the men.
 The Infantry’s horses feared Old Douglas, and he is recorded to have spooked one horse into starting a stampede, which reportedly injured many, and possibly killed one or two horses.

 Old Douglas’s first active service was with General Sterling Price in the Iuka campaign.
 He also participated in the 1862 Battle of Corinth.
 He remained with the regiment until the Siege of Vicksburg, where he was killed by Union sharpshooters.
 Enraged at his death, the men swore to avenge him.
-Col. Bevier enlisted six of his best snipers, and successfully shot the culprit.
+Colonel Robert S. Bevier enlisted six of his best snipers, and successfully shot the culprit.
 Of Douglas's killer, Bevier reportedly said, “I refused to hear his name, and was rejoiced to learn that he had been severely wounded".
 Another commonly attributed theory is that Douglas was eaten during the Siege at Vicksburg by famished Confederate soldiers.

 Reception

-Douglas is currently honored with his own grave marker in Cedar Hill Cemetery, in Vicksburg, Mississippi.
-He is, along with other camels used during the war, not overlooked by historians, nor by Civil War Reenactors.
+Douglas is honored with his own grave marker in Cedar Hill Cemetery, in Vicksburg, Mississippi.
+He is, along with other camels used during the war, not overlooked by historians, nor by Civil War reenactors.
 There is currently a group called the Texas Camel Corps, whose mission is to promote the stories of camels, like Old Douglas, used during the Civil War.